Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: Introduction

-In many applications (e.g. in molecular dynamics) a ``large-enough'' set of initial conditions is not known.
-A key contribution of this work is to introduce a construction for ATLAS in {\it{``exploration mode''}}, where we initially construct ATLAS from a very small number of initial conditions, and update it on the fly by collecting new bursts of simulations from $\mathcal{S}$, start at automatically well-chosen initial conditions, whenever ATLAS trajectories leave an ever-increasing ``domain of competency'' of the current ATLAS.
-This yields an increasing family of ATLASes, {\it{each consistent with the original dynamics, on ever increasing subsets of the state space}}.
-The ability to efficiently and consistently explore the effective state space ofr the system is a crucial ability of ATLAS, achieved with techniques very different from existing ones, which typically are based on biasing the dynamics, and trade exploration with fidelity to the original dynamics \cite{ChiavazzoE5494, yannis2009, plumed2,clementiJPC2013, Chen3235}.
-All our numerical experiments will be run in exploration mode, and demonstrate that ATLAS accurately reproduces features of the dynamics at medium and large time scales, and enables the efficient construction of Markov State Models (MSMs), and of approximations of important observables, such as eigenvalues and eigenvectors of the generator of the dynamics.
+As we mentioned above, in many applications (e.g. in molecular dynamics) a ``large-enough'' set of initial conditions, at which to collect bursts of paths, is not known.
+A key contribution of this work is to introduce a construction for ATLAS in {\it{``exploration mode''}}, where we initially construct ATLAS from a very small number of initial conditions, and update it on the fly by collecting new bursts of simulations from $\mathcal{S}$, started at automatically well-chosen initial conditions, whenever ATLAS trajectories leave an ever-increasing ``domain of competency'' of the current ATLAS.
+This yields an increasing family of ATLASes, {\it{each consistent with the previous ones and with the original dynamics, on ever-increasing subsets of the state space}}, without over-sampling already explored regions.
+To efficiently and consistently explore the effective state space for the system is a crucial ability of ATLAS, achieved with techniques very different from existing ones, which typically are based on biasing the dynamics, and trading exploration with fidelity to the original dynamics \cite{ChiavazzoE5494, yannis2009, plumed2,clementiJPC2013, Chen3235}.

+All our numerical experiments are run exclusively in exploration mode, and demonstrate that ATLAS accurately reproduces features of the dynamics at medium and large time scales, and enables the efficient construction of Markov State Models (MSMs), and of approximations of important observables, such as eigenvalues and eigenvectors of the generator of the dynamics.
 These in turn may be used for further reduction of the dynamics at very large time scales, estimating transition rates, and yielding low-dimensional embeddings of \IMmth.